Don't blame us. We devils are here to take your soul.

 No Sell: The protagonist is immune to Shiki's powers, making her quite possibly unique among humans.
 On his route, he alters her memories twice (first after confirming her as a toasting candidate, and later to make her forget him and move on with her life).
 Neither of these attempts stick.

 Our Angels Are Different: They are responsible for cleansing the souls of dead humans of the memories of their life and reincarnating them into new lives.
-Although they're associated with "heaven," no mention is made of God being in charge: instead, a glancing reference is made in Kakeru's route to an Angel King.
+Although they're associated with "heaven," no mention is made of God being in charge: instead, they have a king and a royal family comparable to those of the Demon Realm.
 Notably, while demon society is very much a Deadly Decadent Court, it's the angels who pose a direct threat to the protagonist, and are far less tolerant of human interference in supernatural affairs.

 Our Demons Are Different: The demons are not inherently evil, but are instead more of a supernatural bureaucracy responsible for keeping track of the fates of humans and making sure both that humans die at their appointed times and that their souls are handed over to heaven to be reborn.
 Although they don't get along with angels very well and the two races are often antagonistic to one another, they are not actively at war and serve complementary purposes in maintaining the cycle of souls.